lenskit/lkpy/docs/guide/documenting.rst

 hyperparameters.

 The algorithm name should be the name of the class that you used (e.g.
-:py:class:`~lenskit.algorithms.knn.ItemItem`).
+:py:class:`~lenskit.knn.ItemKNNScorer`).
 The hyperparameters are the options specified to the constructor, except for options that only affect algorithn peformance but not behavior.